vovkos/jancy/README.rst

 		b.m_next.m_value = 10; // error: cannot store to const-location
 	}

-Implementing the equivalent functionality in C++ would require a private field and three accessors!
+Implementing the equivalent functionality in C++ would require *a private field and three accessors*!

 Finally, the most obvious application for dual modifiers -- *event fields*: